 In receiving Baptism these children obtain as a gift an indelible spiritual seal, the “character” that inwardly marks their belonging to the Lord for ever and makes them living members of his Mystical Body, which is the Church.
 While they become part of the People of God, today a journey begins for these children which must be a journey of holiness and of conformation to Jesus, a reality that is placed within them like the seed of a splendid tree whose growth must be nurtured.

 Pope Benedict XVI

 Please note that Coronavirus Guidelines are in force at the moment for baptisms.
-This means that only a limited number of people may attend the baptism and social distancing must be maintained from the moment of arrival to departure.
+This means that baptisms can only take place during Mass and only a limited number of people should attend the baptism.
+Social distancing must be maintained from the moment of arrival to departure.

 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 (Catechism of the Catholic Church, 1213)